 It’s important to identify and record all the dependencies during the project plan.
 Otherwise, you’ll risk making things complicated because, without proper task management, the chances of your project succeeding become slim.

 Visualizing data can help you recognize dependencies.
-This is where tools like Gantt charts come handy.
+This is where tools like Gantt charts come in handy.
 Kanban boards also work great but you’ll have to configure them with labels.

 Engage with stakeholders

 Managers need to take project stakeholders on board so that everyone involved stays on the same page.
 You have to ensure that the stakeholders understand the major dependencies and how each of them will affect the project.

 Make a risk log

 Understanding project dependencies are great for risk mitigation.
 Once you have identified all dependencies, it’s time for you to know how they’ll affect your project if something goes wrong.
 Most projects are usually vulnerable from external dependencies that you have no control over.

 Many constraints also have certain risks associated with them so you’ll have to be prepared for them as well.
 Once you have identified and listed down all lists, it’s time to reduce their impact on your project.

 Make contingency plans

 Just knowing the dependencies and the risks is not enough.
 You have to ensure that even if anything goes wrong, the project remains on track and completes successfully.
 Proper project risk management allows you to save valuable time and enter ‘damage control’ mode as soon as things start to go south.

 Creating buffers to minimize the effect of dependencies is also a great mitigation strategy to ensure project tracking and the successful completion of your project on time.